ManwaOkal/MyWeb/design-plan/design-journey.md

 > How you will your audience likely access your website?
 > You will design your website for mobile or desktop devices (not both).

-- My website will be accessed through a phone.
+- My website will be accessed through a laptop.

 ## Personal Website Design Exploration (Milestone 1)